 Lorelei’s broad experience in the dance field includes work as a teaching artist in the New York City public schools, and serving on faculty at James Madison University, Western Connecticut State University, and the University of South Florida.

 She has taught at CSU Summer Arts, Capitol City Ballet Studio, UC Davis, Louisiana’s Twin City Ballet, Rowan University, Hofstra University, Sal Anthony’s Movement Salon, St. Joseph’s College, KidAction/Streb at St. Mark’s Church, Integral Yoga Institute/NYC, Korean National University of the Arts in Seoul, among many others.
-Her work has been performed in the Mid-Atlantic American College Dance Festival Association (ACDA) by the University of Vermont and has gone to the Southwest and West ACDA Gala’s for Sacramento State University.
-She served on the national board of ACDA for six years.
+Her work has been performed in the Mid-Atlantic American College Dance Association (ACDA) by the University of Vermont and has gone to the Southwest and West ACDA Gala’s for Sacramento State University.
+She served on the national board of ACDA for six years and is a current board member for Capital Public Radio.
+Lorelei is creator and founder of the annual Sacramento Dance Sampler, HATCH/Dance Works in Progress and SacChoreoLab.
 From 2007-2010, she was Co-Artistic Director of Sacramento-based, Dangerous Lorraines Dance Theater, and from 2013-2015, she produced original works as part of DIG/ Dancers Investigation Group.
-Currently, she is a Professor of Dance and is serving as Chair of the Department of Theatre and Dance at CSU, Sacramento.
+Currently, Lorelei is a Professor of Dance and Chair of the Department of Theatre and Dance at CSU, Sacramento.
 The recipient of many grants and awards, including the 2014 Outstanding Teacher in the CSUS College of Arts and Letters and the Peter H. Shattuck Outstanding Teaching Award.
-Ms. Bayne’s primary area of research and inquiry is composition, collaboration, and dance-driven new performance forms that seek to touch audiences, enhance acceptance, and broaden the exposure of the art of dance.
+Ms. Bayne’s primary area of research and inquiry are the intersections of composition, collaboration, and equity.
+She explores and creates dance-driven, new performance forms that seek to touch audiences, expand social consciousness, and uplift empathy through the creation of art.